 Cities are expanding at a rapid rate.
-In the last half a century more than one billion people have been urbanised and experts are predicting that this number is only set to increase.
-As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations, as well as implement sustainability and technology initiatives.
+More than one billion people have been urbanised in the last half a century, and experts are predicting that this number is only set to increase.
+As the population expands and an increasing emphasis is put on creating “smart cities”, urban professionals and planning experts are being called upon to ensure that our cities can accommodate their growing populations and implement sustainability and technology initiatives.

-Our alumni work in the public, education and private sectors and they include ministers, mayors, NGO specialists, architects, urban planners and lecturers.
+Our alumni work in the public, education and private sectors, including ministers, mayors, NGO specialists, architects, urban planners and lecturers.
 Meet our alumni to see how IHS graduates are doing.

-Take your urban knowledge from classroom to boardroom
+Take your urban knowledge from the classroom to the boardroom

 The educational programmes at IHS are designed to equip students with the knowledge and the skills to become competent urban professionals.
-Many of our academic staff are still practicing in the field and their teaching material is made up of their real-life case studies.
-This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations, so once they become graduates they have the practical skills that employers are looking for.
+Many of our academic staff are still practising in the field, and their teaching material is made up of their real-life case studies.
+This learning context ensures that our students are experienced in applying theory learnt in the classroom to actual situations.
+Once they become graduates, they have the practical skills that employers are looking for.

 Participating in any of our programmes provides a gateway to an international network of urban professionals, institutes and capacity building initiatives.
 Graduates and students will benefit from the extensive network of IHS, including an alumni association with over 9,000 members and contacts with donor agencies and training centres.
-IHS is engaged in over 100 urban programmes and projects at any point in time, enabling a direct link between theory and practice.
-IHS lecturers have worked all over the world thus creating a possibility to discuss and initiate programmes and projects in your country and your cities.
+IHS is engaged in over 100 urban programmes and projects at any time, enabling a direct link between theory and practice.
+IHS lecturers have worked all over the world, thus creating a possibility to discuss and initiate programmes and projects in your country and your cities.

 Urban career opportunities in the Netherlands